-- 8. Students having, or suspected of having, a communicable disease or infestation which can be transmitted are to be excluded from school and are not allowed to return to school until they no longer present a health hazard (F.S. s.
+8. Students having, or suspected of having, a communicable disease or infestation which can be transmitted are to be excluded from school and are not allowed to return to school until they no longer present a health hazard (F.S. s.
 1003.22).
-Examples of communicable diseases and infestations include, but are not limited to, fleas, head lice, ringworm, impetigo and scabies.
-Students are allowed a maximum of five excused days absence for each infestation of head lice. - 9.
-NOTE: Students on field trips, and students who attend alternative to suspension programs or in internal in-school suspensions are not considered absent.
+Examples of communicable diseases and infestations include, but are not limited to, fleas, head lice, ringworm, impetigo, and scabies.
+Students are allowed a maximum of five excused days absence for each infestation of head lice.

+NOTE: Students on field trips are not considered absent.

-C. B. UNEXCUSED ABSENCES
+C. UNEXCUSED ABSENCES